textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 Now go and create something cool for Textpattern!

-[^1]: The term "panel" here is synonymous with the term "tab" (as you'll see used in code examples later with `register_tab()`), which is an older term for the admin-side navigation links and their associated views.
-"Tab" comes from the concept of folder tabs, which is what the admin-side was originally designed to look like - a series of primary and secondary folders with "tab" links for navigating the admin-side.
+[^1]: The term "panel" here is synonymous with the term "tab" (as you'll see used in code examples later with `register_tab()`), which is an older term for the administration-side navigation links and their associated views.
+"Tab" comes from the concept of folder tabs, which is what the administration-side was originally designed to look like - a series of primary and secondary folders with "tab" links for navigating the administration-side.
 In documentation we now call these locations "panels" (moving away from the folder tabs concept), but there are still artefacts in the code.
 Just think of "panels" and "tabs" as the same thing.

 [^2]: The Textpattern presentational style guide defines using sentence-case for all user-interface titles, headings, and labels.
 In other words, "My hello plugin" is correct, but "My Hello Plugin" (capital-case), would be incorrect.
 If you don't follow this guideline, your plugin will produce UI content that's inconsistent with the rest of the UI, and won't look very professional.